deliveryhero/whetstone/README.md

 ### Guide

 Unlike traditional Dagger, you do not need to define or instantiate Dagger components directly.
-Instead, we offer predefined components that are generated for you. `injection` comes with a built-in set of components (and corresponding scope annotations) that are automatically integrated to the Pandora App.
+Instead, we offer predefined components that are generated for you.
+Whetstone comes with a built-in set of components (and corresponding scope annotations) that are automatically integrated to the Pandora App.
 As normal, a binding in a child component can have dependencies on any binding in an ancestor component.

 ### Component Lifecycle